Peter Khalifah, PhD, State University of New York at Stony Brook

 We have migrated from exploring pyrochlore compounds with highly reduced early 3d transition metals into exploring other structures with corner-sharing octahedra which contain early 3d transition metals.
-We have produced the reduced titanate compounds La9Ti7O27, La5Ti4O15, and La5Ti5O17, and are currently investigating there electrochemical properties.
-A general challenge with the early 3d transition metals is the high temperatures needed to reduce them result in the formation of large grains.
+We produced the reduced titanate compounds La9Ti7O27, La5Ti4O15, and La5Ti5O17, and are investigating there electrocatalytic properties, which were found to be poor.
+These compounds are currently being tested as catalyst supports.
+A paper on the synthesis and physical properties of La9Ti7O27 and La5Ti4O15 is being prepared.

-Efforts are being made to research and install infrastructure in our lab to allow the production of these (and other) materials in nanoparticle form at high temperatures.
-We were also recently successful in obtaining $200K in funding to purchase a sputter deposition capable of producing these materials in the form of thin polycrystalline or epitaxial films which are very well suited for quantitative electrochemical characterization.
+We were recently successful in obtaining funding for and purchasing a sputter deposition capable of producing these materials in the form of thin polycrystalline or epitaxial films which are very well suited for quantitative electrochemical characterization.
+This custom system (which has been designed to be capable of producing oxynitrides) has just been delivered.

 Aim 2: Explore hollandite compounds